xoeye/xoto3/xoto3/dynamodb/write_versioned/README.md

 user_table = wv.ItemTable('UserTable', nicename='User')
 user_key = dict(id='steve')

-# this transaction builder is a pure function that performs no IO
+# this transaction builder is a pure function that constructs
+# a value representing DynamoDB effects to be transactionally applied.
+# It will be called one to many times until its logic is successfully
+# applied to the items, or a (configurable) timeout is reached.
 def create_task_unless_exists(vt: wv.VersionedTransaction) -> wv.VersionedTransaction:
     vt = task_table.hypothesize(vt, task_key, None)
     # ^ we hypothesize that the task does not exist